Which pillow is right for me?

 Just a note on gimicky pillows - pillows are designed to support and maintain a neutral position.
-Pillows that bunch and hold a position are going to do just that, if it holds you in a position that isn't a neutral one it may well make your're neck pain worse.
-It is therefore relying on you knowing what you are doing when you are pre-forming the pillow for that nights sleep.
+Pillows that bunch and hold a position are going to do just that, if it holds you in a position that isn't a neutral one it may well make your neck pain worse.
+It is therefore relying on you knowing what you are doing when you are pre-forming the pillow for that night’s sleep.
 "Great for some, not for all!"

+The loft height of a pillow is not only determined by the position in which you sleep but also your body size.
+If you have wide shoulders you will likely be more comfortable with a higher loft pillow.
+If you have petite shoulders you will likely enjoy a lower loft pillow.
 The aim in to keep the neck in line with the back whether you are lying on your back or side.
 You want to aim for a neutral position rather than bending your neck at an acute angle.

 On a softer mattress your shoulders sink in further (if you are a side sleeper) and therefore you don't need as much height to keep your neck in neutral.
 If you have a firmer mattress you wont sink in as far, and therefore will require more height from your pillow.